 The appliance allows customization of the UCS setup wizard and controls which setup pages and setup fields should be hidden.
-For simplicity towards the user, it is recommended to hide the software page and the basesystem setup field.
+For simplicity towards the user, it is recommended to hide the software page.

 7.1.3.
 Customize app listing in App Center